ryanone/genki-prototype/docs/OVERVIEW.md

 ```
 ### Meta

 The `questions` and `choices` objects are structured independently of how they will be displayed.
 This is intentional, as an exercise can be displayed in any number of ways.
-However, there may be a need to explicitly define how an exercise should be rendered for a given render mode.
+However, there may be a need to explicitly define how an exercise should be rendered for a given exercise type.
 The `meta` object allows for this definition.
-In this object, for a given render mode, we can define the instructions to render.
+In this object, for a given exercise type, we can define the instructions to render.
 For Drag and Drop, if you look at the `hiragana-0.json` file, we define how individual questions are rendered (`questionFlow`) and how the questions are arranged as a group (`questionsFlow`).
 We also define how many questions to render in each column (`configuration`).
-There will likely be a different options to specify based on render mode.
+There will likely be a different options to specify based on exercise type.

 The following is a snippet from `/src/data/genki-3/exercises/hiragana
 1.json`: